trychlos/pwix-accounts-ui/maintainer/Architecture.md

 - this is so the panel which triggers the '`ac-xxxx`' events to the `acUserLogin` template.

-The `acUserLogin` template is associated to the `acUserLoginCompanion` and `acUserLoginOptions` classes which take care of of the global interactions with the template.
+The `acUserLogin` template is associated to the `acCompanion` and `acUserLoginOptions` classes which take care of of the global interactions with the template.

 ---
 P. Wieser